Dill

 Scientific Name: Anethum graveolens

-Folk Names: Aneton, dill weed, dilly
+Folk Names: Aneton, dill weed, dilly, garden dill

 Magical